-- Eat what will be served (vegetables, meat, fish, etc.)
+- Eat what will be served (vegetables, meat, fish, etc.) and be grateful.

 - Choose your words and actions deliberately and consistently!